StadGent/fractal_styleguide_gent-base/components/21-atoms/button/README.md

 ### Styling

+To style a button, add the `.button` class to a `<button>` element, and one of the following classes for specific styling.

-There are four types of styling for buttons:
+There are five types of styling for buttons:

-1. Primary button styling, for the primary and most common actions
+1. **Primary** button styling, for the primary and most common actions: `.button-primary`
-2. Secondary button styling, for less common actions
+2. **Secondary** button styling, for less common actions: `.button-secondary`
-3. Alert button styling, for actions that need attention and that might be destructive and result in loss of data
+3. **Alert** button styling, for actions that need attention and that might be destructive and result in loss of data: `.button-alert`
-4. Secondary alert buton styling, for actions that need attention and that might be destructive and result in loss of data
+4. **Secondary alert** button styling, for actions that need attention and that might be destructive and result in loss of data: `.button-secondary-alert`
-5. Success button styling, for actions where you want to highlight success
+5. **Success** button styling, for actions where you want to highlight success: `.button-success`

 ### Size